Megyeri Bridge

 It is an important section of the M0 ringroad around Budapest.

-The bridge cost 63 billion forints (approx. US$300M) to build and was officially opened on September 30, 2008; however, the National Transport Authority of Hungary has only issued temporary permits because of disagreement among suburban cities surrounding the bridge.
+The bridge cost 63 billion forints (approx. US$300M) and was officially opened on September 30, 2008; however, the National Transport Authority of Hungary has only issued temporary permits because of disagreement among suburban cities surrounding the bridge.

 An online naming poll to determine the new name of the recently built bridge caused controversy and received media attention when American comedians Stephen Colbert and Jon Stewart won.
+Hungary eventually named it the Megyeri Bridge.